Versatile-Venkat/Flutter-signup/README.md

-Signup
+# Signup

-This cross platform application registers users who want to upload thier products on our website.
-This also helps the user to upload products to make thier products get featured.
+This cross platform application functions as an admin side of an e-commerce application where admins can register themselves and upload thier products to get featured.

-## Getting Started

-This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: